 There is no single right answer to this question because each baby has a different weight and unique caloric requirement.
 By just weight alone, a 6.6 pound baby has an average size stomach of 20 mL on day 1 and would require 40 mL or 1.3 oz of breast milk or formula every 2 hours to meet their basic metabolic needs or 60 mL every 3 hours.
 But babies should also be fed by infant cue to satisfaction.
 In other words, if your baby is crying and crying after breastfeeding, an immediate medical exam is necessary to be sure the baby is not suffering from insufficient intake at breast while exclusively breastfeeding.
 If medical evaluation is not immediately available, especially before milk has come in and/or while baby is losing weight, supplementation may be needed before medical evaluation is available in order to prevent serious complications of insufficient feeding.

 As you can see, It’s time to ditch the belly models and update our breastfeeding education resources .
-Our babies are counting on us to keep them well-fed, meeting their metabolic needs with correct intake volume using the best and current infant feeding practices possible.
+Our babies are counting on us to keep them well-fed, meeting their metabolic needs with sufficient milk and using the best and most current infant feeding practices possible.
 Too many babies are being harmed by this flawed product.

 Was your baby harmed by the belly bead lanyard product?